 - Must be registered and current VBA member.

-- Has read 2-3 of these suggested books:
+- Has read at least 2-3 of these suggested books:

 - The Backyard Beekeeper

 - The Beekeeper's Handbook

 - Anything by Richard Taylor